181 Whitehouse Rd,

 Limited

-First established in 1735, Royal Burgess Golf Society can lay claim to being the world's oldest golf club, according to the authoritative website Scottish Golf History (.org).
-This website lists the oldest golf clubs/societies based on three criteria: i) a formally organised group meeting regularly for the purpose of golf; ii) dated evidence of the club/society's existence, and iii) its continuity of existence.
+First established in 1735, The Royal Burgess Golf Society is the world's oldest golf club, as confirmed by the authoritative website Scottish Golf History (.org).
+The website lists the oldest golf clubs/societies based on three criteria: i) a formally organised group meeting regularly for the purpose of golf; ii) dated evidence of the club/society's existence, and iii) its continuity of existence.

 HISTORICAL NOTES: Royal Burgess Golfing Society traces its origins back to 1735 (this foundation date was recorded in Edinburgh Almanacs from around 1834 onwards).
-This would make the Society the world's oldest golf club, although the name Edinburgh Burgess Golfing Society was not formally adopted until 1787.
-Two other contenders also claim to be the world's oldest existing golf club.
-The Honourable Company of Edinburgh Golfers (based at Muirfield), has club records going back to 1744, while Royal Blackheath in London, claims to have been established in 1608.
+This makes the Society the world's oldest golf club, although the name Edinburgh Burgess Golfing Society was not formally adopted until 1787.

 George V conferred the Royal prefix on the club in 1929, at which time the club's name was changed from the Edinburgh Burgess Golfing Society to the Royal Burgess Golfing Society of Edinburgh.
 By royal prerogative, 10 Scottish golf clubs use the "Royal" title, namely: Aberdeen, Royal & Ancient (St Andrews), Burgess, Dornoch, Duff House, Montrose, Musselburgh, Perth, Tarlair and Troon.